carlmylo/docu-rpcs3/pages/english/advanced/passthroughdevices.md

 sidebar: english_sidebar
 permalink: adv_passthrough
 folder: english
+tags: [advanced, english]
+summary: "How to add set up passthrough devices for RPCS3"
+toc: false
 ---

 If you're playing with a RB3 Mustang Guitar for PlayStation 3 or a RB3 Keyboard PlayStation 3 with their respective dongles, you can connect and play them like on console after a simple setup.